JosWigchert/MasterProjectDocumentation/Literature Review/Papers.md

 # Neural-Network-Assisted UE Localization Using Radio-Channel Fingerprints in LTE Networks
 [link](https://ieeexplore.ieee.org/abstract/document/7938617)
-[[Neural-Network-Assisted UE Localization Using radio-chanel fingerprints in lte networks.pdf]]
+[[Neural-Network-Assisted UE Localization Using radio-chanel fingerprints in lte networks.pdf]] This document proposes a novel fingerprint-based localization technique for positioning user equipment (UEs) in LTE networks.
+The technique utilizes the characteristics of a radio channel, formulated as a fingerprint vector, to map to a geographical location.
+A feature-extraction algorithm is used to select non-redundant channel parameters calculated from LTE down-link signals.
+A feedforward neural network is trained with fingerprint vectors and known locations of UEs to estimate their positions.
+Experimental results show that the proposed technique achieves a median error distance of 6 and 75 meters in indoor and outdoor environments, respectively.
+This technique is particularly useful in scenarios where the Global Navigation Satellite System (GNSS) is unavailable, such as indoor environments or dense-urban areas with obstructed line-of-sight paths to GNSS satellites.
 <div style="background-color: #ffffcc; color: #333; padding: 10px; border: 1px solid #ccc; border-radius: 5px; margin-bottom: 15px;">
   <strong>Note:</strong> Still need to read this paper
 </div>